Diseases Search

 In Ayurveda, Leucorrhoea is known as Shweta Pradara, which is mainly attributed to an imbalance of the Kapha dosha that deals with bodily fluids.
 Excessive Kapha dosha combined with low Agni or digestive fire and vitiated Vata and Pitta may cause an excessive abnormal vaginal discharge.
 The imbalance may be due to improper diet, poor hygiene, suppression of natural urges, and emotional stress.

-Ayurvedic herbs that are in common use for the treatment of Leucorrhoea comprise Ashoka (Saraca asoca), Lodhra (Symplocos racemosa), Shatavari (Asparagus racemosus), Amalaki (Emblica officinalis), and Triphala among others.
+Ayurvedic herbs that are commonly used for the treatment of Leucorrhoea comprise Ashoka (Saraca asoca), Lodhra (Symplocos racemosa), Shatavari (Asparagus racemosus), Amalaki (Emblica officinalis), and Triphala, among others.

 Top Ayurveda Doctors